-Buying a home in Greenwood Village with Coldwell Banker Residential Brokerage
+Buying a home in Englewood with Coldwell Banker Residential Brokerage

 With some up-front planning, buying a home isn't too hard, but the event is intimidating for a lot of people.
 I like to furnish buyers with an overview of the whole deal so they understand exactly what to expect.
 These are my nine steps to buying a home.

 Should you have any questions about this information or if you're ready to get started, just contact me here or send e-mail to email@example.com

 Before you start searching for a home, there are several things you need to do.
 When you begin your search, you'll want to put together a list of must-have features, get an idea of what school districts and neighborhoods you want to live in, and start working on your budget.
 A good guideline to adhere to is that your mortgage payment should be a third of your monthly income.

 Step 2 – Contact a real estate agent in Englewood